-Req. # Requirement DOC MAN Procedure Verification Corrective Action P-10.1 There is a written policy for transporters and conveyances to maintain a specified temperature(s) during transit.
-WP When refrigerated transport is required for food safety, transporters have written, predetermined temperature ranges for commodities being transported.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action P-9.1 There is a written policy for transporters and conveyances to maintain a specified temperature(s) during transit.
+WP When refrigerated transport is required by the food safety plan, transporters have written, predetermined temperature ranges for commodities being transported.
 Auditor reviews documentation of predetermined temperature ranges.
 Operation develops, documents and implements temperature range requirements.
-P-10.2 Prior to loading, the vehicle shall be pre- cooled.
-WP, R When refrigerated transport is required for food safety, the proper temperature for pre-cooling is appropriate to the type of produce and as specified by documented protocol.
+P-9.2 Prior to loading, the vehicle shall be pre- cooled.
+WP, R When refrigerated transport is required by the food safety plan, the proper temperature for pre-cooling is appropriate to the type of produce and as specified by documented protocol.
 Auditor reviews documented protocol, shipping checklist records, and observes vehicles during loading for compliance.
 Operation develops, documents and implements vehicle cooling requirements.
-P-10.3 The refrigerated transport vehicles shall have properly maintained and fully functional refrigeration equipment.
-WP When refrigerated transport is required for food safety, Operation has a written policy that refrigerated transportation equipment shall be controlled by a thermostatic device as necessary to maintain temperatures in the cargo area for the particular type of produce being transported and as specified by documented protocol.
+P-9.3 The refrigerated transport vehicles shall have properly maintained and fully functional refrigeration equipment.
+WP When refrigerated transport is required by the food safety plan, operation has a written policy that refrigerated transportation equipment shall be controlled by a thermostatic device as necessary to maintain temperatures in the cargo area for the type of produce being transported and as specified by documented protocol.
 Auditor reviews written policy and observes refrigerated transport vehicles in use at the time of the audit.
 Operation develops, documents and implements a policy.
 Retraining is performed and documented.
-P-10.4 Where required, temperatures of product are taken and recorded prior to or upon loading.
-WP, R When refrigerated transport is required for food safety, Operation has a written procedure for when and how to measure product temperatures prior to or during loading.
-Auditor reviews written procedure and observes temperature monitoring procedures during loading.
+P-9.4 Where required, temperatures of product are taken and recorded prior to or upon loading.
+WP, R When refrigerated transport is required by the food safety plan, operation has a written procedure for when and how to measure product temperatures prior to or during loading.
+Auditor reviews written procedure and observes temperature monitoring procedures and temperature records during loading.
 Operation develops, documents and implements a policy.
 Retraining is performed and documented.